jessfraz/goodreads-dewey/README.md

 A tool to get the dewey decimal number for books in your Goodreads account.

+This tool scrapes your public Goodreads profile for your books versus using the Goodreads API because their API is terrible.

 **Table of Contents**

 <!-- START doctoc -->